holger1411/11straps/README.md

 ```
 npm run watch
 ```
 That will run 11ty in dev mode.
-Means it will build a non-minified version within the `/dev` folder, start a server from this folder and connects browser sync to it.
+Means it will build a non-minified version within the `/dev` folder, start a local server from this folder and connects browser sync to it.